kencochrane/kencochrane.net/content/post/cashstar-the-early-years.md

 When I started working at CashStar, I was told I had six weeks to get my web application up and running in order for us to sign a customer and get them live in time for the all important Christmas shopping season.
 If we missed this deadline, we would lose our chance at making money that year.

 The first thing I did, on my first day, was take an inventory for what what they currently had.
-There was Phelps's backend code for handling gift card authorizations written in Java.
+There was Phelps and Miklos's backend code for handling gift card authorizations written in Java.
 A badly broken .Net demo application, written by a consulting company.
 The website was a single static page hosted on a shared hosting service.
 We had no servers, or infrastructure of any kind.
 This was truly greenfield development, and it's what I liked most about the project.
 There was no legacy code or production customers to hold us back, we could do what ever we needed in order to make our deadline.

 The way I saw it, I had two options: